 From Digital Fujian to Digital China, General Secretary Xi Jinping’s strategic thinking on building an informatized China has been consistent, in one continuous line, and highly connected to thought and theory. 从数字福建到数字中国,习近平总书记建设信息化中国的战略思想一以贯之,一脉相承,在思想上、理念上高度关联。

-That’s a mistake.
+Ignoring Digital China is a mistake.
 Context matters.

 Yet Digital China remains largely unrecognized.